Tuesday, April 23, 2024

 We thought of visiting Parlour Cocktail Bar (bartenders don’t rely on menus; they chat to understand your mood and intentions for the night… and they make the perfect concoction for you).
 But we were sleepy after our full day.

 At our hotel, we watched local TV and sipped our wine from the supermarket.
-It was very good!
+It was very tasty!
 (The Front Desk team uncorked it for us.
 Later, the young man took a photo of the label for himself because we praised the flavor).

-Broadcast from Poland, we saw a risqué television show named Naked Attraction.
-Participants undress to be naked while trying to find a match of attraction for their first-date.
-Full frontal nudity occurs—for women and men.
 Despite being “Land of the Free”, censorship in America prohibits that type of TV show.
 The series is popular in Germany and the United Kingdom, and a Czech TV channel will feature it soon.
 Casting already began for “confident Czechs”.
 It certainly fostered intimate thoughts at bedtime!
-Haha!
+Ha ha!

 Please join us for that one!